Want to spice up conversation this Thanksgiving? Use these terms while you’re talking turkey.

 According to A new dictionary of the terms ancient and modern of the canting crew, in its several tribes, of Gypsies, beggers, thieves, cheats, &c., with an addition of some proverbs, phrases, figurative speeches, &c., first published in the late 1600s, a cobble-colter is a turkey.
 A rum cobble-colter, on the other hand, is “a fat large cock-turkey.”

 Bubbly-jock is Scottish slang for a male turkey, from the noise the bird makes.
-The term can also be used to describe “a stupid, boasting person.”
-Both usages might apply at your Thanksgiving dinner.
+The term can also be used to describe “a stupid, boasting person” or “an excessive talker,” all usages that might apply at your Thanksgiving dinner.
 Slang for a turkey in northern England, meanwhile, is bobble-cock, according to The Slang Dictionary: Or, The Vulgar Words, Street Phrases, and "Fast Expressions” of High and Low Society, published in 1864.

 According to 1884’s The Slang Dictionary: Etymological, Historical, and Anecdotal, this was a term for “dealers in plundered or contraband silk.”
 Previously, it referred to something more obvious: “a driver of turkeys and geese to market.”